jacobdensford/jacobdensford.com/projects/new-trpg.md

 Staff|1 HP|5 SP
 Warhammer|2 HP|30 SP

-Wearing armor grants a PC an armor point track.
-At the PCs option, instead of taking a hit as a BOD health point, they can take it as an armor point (or AP).
-Once the AP track is full, the armor is broken and must be repaired before granting this benefit again.
+Wearing armor grants a PC armor points (or AP).
+At the PCs option, instead of taking a hit as BOD HP damage, they can take it as AP damage.
+Once out of AP, the armor is broken and must be repaired before granting this benefit again.

 Armor|Details|Cost
 :--|---|--: